OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:11

-Which of you fathers, if your son asks for a fish, will give him a snake instead?
+Which of you fathers, if your son requests a fish, will hand him a snake instead?

 ## Luke 11:12